Uncommon/Xit/CONTRIBUTING.md

 * Braces at the end of the line for control statements, and on their own line for functions, classes, etc.
 * `else` always starts a new line, whether for `guard` or `if`.
 * Use blank lines to separate groups of variable declarations (`let` or `var`), `guard` statements, and other statements.
-* Wrap to about 80 characters.
+* Wrap to about 80 characters, indenting wrapped code two levels.
 * Indentation level is two spaces.
+* Trailing whitespace on blank lines should match the indentation of surrounding lines.
 * Otherwise, normal Swift style rules apply.